okawo80085/lose/README.md

 `LOSE.iterItems` and `LOSE.iterOutput` __have__ to be defined by user first

 ### example `LOSE.generator()` usage
-for this example lets say that file has requested data in it
+for this example lets say that file has requested data in it and the model input/output layer names are present
 ```python
 import numpy as np
 from lose import LOSE